paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 **S3 Standard-Infrequent Access (S3 Standard-IA):**

+- Used for data that is accessed infrequently but requires rapid access when needed.
+It's a perfect place to store backups, disaster recovery files or any object that requires       long-term storage
 - Ideal for infrequently accessed data
 - Similar to Amazon S3 Standard but has a lower storage price and higher retrieval price
 - Requires a minimum storage duration of 30 days.